bellbound/VR-Editor/readme.md

 ## Thanks & Credits

-- **Shizof** — Engine wizardry behind Spell Wheel  (This mod uses the same basic mechanism for the UI)
+- **Shizof** — Engine wizardry behind Spell Wheel, which was a great inspiration for this mod.
+And extra thanks & credits for letting me use the super cool swirling orb thingy effect
 - **RavenKZP** — Inspiration from In-Game Patcher
 - **Icons8** — UI icons